Updated: March 23, 2025 - By: - Categories: Planted aquarium

 Chihiros Vivid II RGB Aquarium LED Light editor's ratingChihiros Vivid II RGB Aquarium LED Light #ad 280 @ 20-inch depth high-light plants, deep planted, high hanging 18-inch hanging fixture 24-36″ 160 RGB LEDs app control, automatic mode with sunrise/sunset, manual mode 130 watts

-The PAR values of BeamsWork lights are from aquariumpardata.com, others from the manufacturers.
-Most PAR values are measured in the air, the real number will be lower in the aquarium water.
+The PAR values of BeamsWork lights are sourced from aquariumpardata.com, others from manufacturers.
+Most PAR values are measured in air; the actual value will be lower in aquarium water.

 planted-aquarium-light

-There are many factors to consider when you are in the market for good-quality LED lights for your planted aquarium.
-The most important things to consider are the color temperature (Kelvin rating) and PAR measurements of the products.
+Several factors come into play when selecting high-quality LED lights for your planted aquarium.
+The most critical considerations are the color temperature (Kelvin rating) and PAR (Photosynthetically Active Radiation) measurements of the products.

 color-temperature